-The Magnia SG20 supports phone-based access to the Internet through its modem port, or broadband access through its public Ethernet port.
-When the Magnia SG20 is connected to the Internet, all client computers connected to it can also access the Internet.
+The Magnia SG30 supports phone-based access to the Internet through its optional modem card, or broadband access through its built-in public Ethernet port.
+When the Magnia SG30 is connected to the Internet, all client computers connected to it can also access the Internet.
 This shared Internet access allows all the client computers on your local network to use a single Internet access line.
 While you may have several client computers accessing the Internet, it appears to your ISP as if there is only one computer connected.
-The Magnia SG20 takes care of routing Internet traffic to the correct client computer.
+The Magnia SG30 takes care of routing Internet traffic to the correct client computer.